New Jersey Overtime and Labor Laws

 New Jersey State Wage and Hour Law

-Like the Federal Fair Labor Standards Act (FLSA) this law establishes the state’s minimum wage requirement, currently set at $8.44 per hour as of January 1, 2017.
+Like the Federal Fair Labor Standards Act (FLSA) this law establishes the state’s minimum wage requirement, currently set at $8.60 per hour as of January 1, 2018.
+The minimum wage was $8.44 per hour in 2017.
 The prior rate was set at $8.38 per hour as of January 1, 2015, and the overtime pay rate is set at 1.5 times the employee’s hourly wage, with certain exemptions.

 It allows for employment for the disabled and sets forth special guidelines for their wages and working conditions.